-Many renters want a more convenient way to pay their rent and are turning to peer-to-peer payment platforms like Zelle or Venmo.
+Many renters want a more convenient way to pay rent and are turning to peer-to-peer payment platforms like Zelle or Venmo.
 But are these your best options when it comes to paying your rent online?
 In this article, we will look at the pros and cons of paying and collecting rent with Zelle and what the risks are to both landlords and tenants.
 We will also examine how PayRent‘s services compare.

 Pros and Cons of Paying Rent with Zelle

-To use Zelle, you’ll have to bank with an institution that supports the payment platform.
+When using Zelle for rent, you’ll have to bank with an institution that supports the payment platform.
 Many major banks such as Bank of America, Chase, and Wells Fargo work with Zelle.
 Unfortunately, smaller banking institutions and credit unions do not.
 This can be a problem if tenants don’t currently bank with a partnering company as they will have to create a new bank account or send payments through another method.

 PayRent works with all financial institutions and major credit cards.
 Setting up your bank account is easy and can be done with your existing bank login for most major banks in the United States.